Love IS Hell: HOW RYAN ADAMS LOST IT ALL & WHAT IT WILL TAKE FOR HIM TO GET IT BACK

 Throughout Adams' songs are the sounds of tortured relationships, isolated existences within and without them and the carnage that lays us all to waste in its aftermath.

-Image result for ryan adams angry Because of this heartbroken persona, it seems he tried to self sabotage his own life out of concern for his art staying "damaged"...Ryan was already worried he'd lost his edge.
+Because of this heartbroken persona, it seems he tried to self sabotage his own life out of concern for his art staying "damaged"...Ryan was already worried he'd lost his edge.

 But losing one's creative edge isn't the same as losing your soul...